Jingvu/Anime-Database-Preprocessing-R-Project/README.md

 # Anime Database Preprocessing
 *Cleaning & Prepping the Dataset for Analysis*

-In this project, I applied my data wrangling and preprocessing skills to the Anime Dataset 2023 from Kaggle with the goal of cleaning, transforming and preparing it for analysis.
-The dataset contains a wealth of information, including user ratings, metadata, and demographics.
-However, real-world data is rarely clean—this project focuses on making the dataset usable, consistent, and analysis-ready by handling missing values, outliers, and transformations.
+In this project, I leveraged data wrangling and preprocessing techniques to clean, transform, and prepare the Anime Dataset 2023 (Kaggle) for analysis.
+The dataset includes user ratings, metadata, and demographics, but like most real-world data, it required significant cleaning.
+This project focuses on ensuring data consistency, completeness, and usability by handling missing values, outliers, and transformations.
+The processed dataset is now optimized for trend analysis, user rating predictions, and personalized content recommendations.

 ## Objective
 - Merging multiple datasets into a single clean and structured dataset